Patrick Cullinan was serving in the U.S. Marine Corps when he knew he wanted a different career.

 Cullinan’s accomplishments are many: two bachelor’s degrees from the University of Illinois with cum laude honors; a Doctorate of Osteopathy degree from Midwestern University – Chicago College of Osteopathic Medicine, graduating fourth in his class and specializing in three medical areas; inducted as a Fellow of the Society of Critical Care Medicine, the American College of Osteopathic Emergency Medicine and the American College of Internists; and medical director for Centene, a Fortune 500 company providing services to government-sponsored health care programs focusing on under-insured and uninsured people.
 He also was part of a medical team that helped more than 2,000 people in the wake of Hurricane Katrina.

-In 2017, Cullinan was named one of College of DuPage’s Distinguished Alumni.
-He advises students considering COD to never worry about what others will think.
+Cullinan, who was named one of College of DuPage’s Distinguished Alumni, advises students considering COD to never worry about what others will think.

 “Work as hard as you can and believe in yourself.
 Make the most out of your given situation,” he said.
 “You may not be the smartest person at your college or university, but you can control being the most driven and dedicated.
 You can outwork the masses.